AUA Framework v1.1 — Release Roadmap & Validation Matrix

 #57

-Auto-setup on aua serve — model download integration
+Auto-setup on aua serve — model download integration done

 aua serve automatically downloads missing models from HuggingFace Hub before starting specialists.